-2.4.1.1 Service\relationship.type\cd : CV
+2.4.1.1 Service_relationship.type_cd : CV

 Determines the meaning of a relationship between two Services.
-This attribute is probably the most important attribute in this entire model besides the Service.mood\cd.
+This attribute is probably the most important attribute in this entire model besides the Service.mood_cd.
 It is a "structural" attribute inasmuch as each of its values implies specific constraints to what kinds of Service objects can be related and in which way.

-The following table lists the concepts of the Service\relationship.type\cd attribute.
+The following table lists the concepts of the Service_relationship.type_cd attribute.
 For individual relationship type codes, the roles of source and target are specified in the table.

 Concept Code Implies Definition meaning of the service source target PART Collection of sub-services of any kind. has parts collection element has plan PLCM PART A collection of sub-services as steps or subtasks plan step component performed for the source service.
 Services may be performed sequentially or concurrently.
 See Section 2.5 below for detail. has list items I FI M PART Ordered collection of services of any kind.
-The list element sequence nmb attribute must be filled. has ingredient INGR PART Allows expressing composition of medications from composite ingredient ingredients.
+The list element sequence_nmb attribute must be filled. has ingredient INGR PART Allows expressing composition of medications from composite ingredient ingredients.
 Both, source (composite) and target (ingredients) are medications, where the ingredients need not necessarily be commonly ordered medications.
-Note: usually the class Material and Material\relationship should be used to express mixtures.
+Note: usually the class Material and Material_relationship should be used to express mixtures.
 However, for medical knowledge a composite substance (e.g. Cotrimoxazole or Tylenol III) can be though of as a combined treatment service.
-The Medication class should be used mainly for generics while the detail of pharmaceutical products should be given through the Material class.
-The generalization relationship (often ambiguously SPEC has species genus species called "is-a") can be used to express categorical knowledge about services. (e.g., amilorid, triamterene, and spironolactone medications are potassium sparing diuretics.)
+The Medication class should be used mainly for generics while the detail of pharmaceutical products should be potassium sparing diuretics.)

-Table 13: Service relationship types
+Table 13: Service relationship types4